smartdatafoundry/tomlparams/README.md

 As part of installing the TOMLParams library, a command line tool called tomlparams is made available.
-This provides a few functions, the most important of which is the abilty to copy usage examples to your current working directory.
+This provides a few functions, the most important of which is the ability to copy usage examples to your current working directory.

 Running the command by itself prints usage information: